Kesavbm998/task8-sales-dashboard/README.md

 Refer to `insights.txt` for detailed observations.

 ## 🚀 How to Use
-1. Download `Sales_Dashboard.twbx` and open it in Tableau Public.
+1. Download `Superstore Sales Dashboard – Task 8.twbx` and open it in Tableau Public.
 2. Use the filter to view sales trends for specific regions.
 3. Explore visuals for category contributions and sales trends over time.